miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 ---

 ### Examining Differences Between Jupyter Notebook Cells

+> Can Claude in Cursor AI distinguish between a Jupyter Markdown cell and a code
+> execution cell?
+Their representation in the downloadable executable `.py`
+> scripts are very similar.
+The pattern is hash space hash (`#` `#`) indicating
+> markdown.
+I have to coerce Claude into realizing.

 **Me**: Exactly!
 But do you see anything special about the line containing flibbertigibbet and the line containing Thingamajig?
 Given what you know about